antron3000/KEVM-Tutorial/README.md

 Step by step tutorial for using the KEVM, developed by IOHK

-Before starting, pleas run through the Mallet end to end tutorial. https://developers.cardano.org/en/virtual-machines/kevm/getting-started/mallet-end-to-end/
+Before starting, please run through the Mallet end to end tutorial. https://developers.cardano.org/en/virtual-machines/kevm/getting-started/mallet-end-to-end/